eduard-permyakov/BitFiend/README.md

 directory.
 The library API can be found in `libbf/bitfiend.h`

 BitFiend does not depend on any third party libraries.
-It requires a C99 compiler with GNU extensions as well and POSIX compliance.
+It requires a C99 compiler with GNU extensions as well as POSIX compliance.
 Some non-portable Linux-specific code is present.